WHAT IS A WEBSITE MIGRATION? (AND WHY YOU NEED ONE)

 The price of web migrations varies massively depending on the size, complexity and technology of both your old site and the new site you’re switching everything to.

 At a minimum, you should expect to pay at least a few hundred pounds for a basic website migration for a small website but a four-figure quote is more common.
+This will need to be factored into your wider SEO and marketing budgets.
 Quotes are often tied to the time it would take to complete a migration which would be tied to a standard day rate.

 Other Costs to Consider: